DarkMagnoCS/Full-Stack-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
       ## I’m a developer.
-I was born and raised in venezuela, but I've been
+I was born in Venezuela, but I've been living in
-      living in Uruguay for some years now and that’s where I’m based.
-I’m a free agent, ex musician, martial artist, and calisthenics entusiast.
+      Uruguay for some years now and that’s where I’m based.
+I’m a gamer, martial artist, calisthenics enthusiast, and ex-musician.
 When I’m not coding or creating, I like going out on my rollerblades down the beach.

     media:
       type: ImageBlock